 - Starting with the 55″ lengths, place one ribbon along each long side of the runner.

-- The outer edge of the ribbon should be 1″ from the folded edge of the runner – just covering the fabric’s raw edge.
+- The outer edge of the ribbon should be 1″ from the folded edge of the runner – just covering the Raw edge of the folded backing.
 Pin the ribbon in place.

 - There will be 3½” of extra ribbon extending over each end.

 NOTE: When you fold under the ends, it’s important you insure they are folded far enough to be securely caught in the stitching.
-Linen ravels, and if you are too close to the end of the ribbon, it could fray and pull out of the stitching.
+Ribbons can ravel, and if you are too close to the end of the ribbon, it could fray and pull out of the stitching.

 - Repeat to place and pin the shorter ribbon lengths across either end of the runner.
 Make sure your corners overlap at perfect right angles.

-NOTE: We are still using the AcuFeed Flex™ foot on our Janome MC8900 QCP, and recommend you use this or a Walking foot to best stitch through all the layers.
-However, we have listed two additional specialty feet above that can be used for precise ribbon stitching: the Clear View Quilting Foot and Guide Set and the Satin Stitch foot.
+NOTE: We are still using the AcuFeed Flex™ foot, and recommend you use this or a Walking or Even Feed foot to best stitch through all the layers.
+However, we have listed two additional specialty feet above that can be used for precise ribbon stitching: the Clear View Quilting Foot and Guide Set and the Open Toe Satin stitch foot.